chhuang-one/sqxclib/doc/SqSchema.md

 ```

 ## 2. Create table by existed SqType (static or dynamic)
 You can see documents [SqColumn.md](SqColumn.md) to get more information about creating SqType with SqColumn.
+Note: If 'type' is dynamic SqType, it will be freed when program free 'table'.

 ```c++
 	// C function